 - Replace batteries in environmental hazard equipment, such as carbon monoxide and/or smoke detectors, if needed.

-- Ensure all equipment is up-to-date and has necessary anti-virus and firewalls installed to fend off cyber attacks.
+- Ensure all equipment is up-to-date and has the necessary anti-virus and firewalls installed to fend off cyber-attacks.

 - If utilized, establish bring your own device (BYOD) and remote work policies.